GordianDotNet/VSMonoDebugger/README.md

 - [ ] dotnet core debugging support is experimental (use IVsDebugger4 to set launch.json without file creation)
 - [ ] Make the deployment for vsdbg and dotnet easier
 - [ ] Support dotnet attach mode for a running process [see: debugging-net-core-on-unix-over-ssh](https://devblogs.microsoft.com/devops/debugging-net-core-on-unix-over-ssh/)
+- [ ] Arguments for dotnet have to set in launch.json

 # Solved Issues